---

 ```

-This is an accurate query for this index.
+This is an effective query for this index.
 It narrows down the list to a very specific portion.

 You can create an index using the `CREATE INDEX` command.
 For example, to create an index that sorts first by `location`, then by `time`, in descending order: